-Section/Clause Requirement Section in Plan 98 C (1) (h) The contact details of each relevant authority referred to in section 148 of the Act.
-Section 4.2 Table 2 98 C (1) (i) Details of the mechanisms for providing early warnings and regular updates to the owners and occupiers of the premises in the vicinity of the premises to which the licence relates or where the scheduled activity is carried on.
-Section 4.4 98 C (1) (j) The arrangements for minimising the risk of harm to any persons who are on the premises or who are present where the scheduled activity is carried on.
-Section 3.2 98 C (1) (k) Detailed maps showing the location of the premises to which the licence relates, the surrounding area that is likely to be affected by a pollution incident, the location of potential pollutants on the premises and the location of any storm water drains on the premises.
-Figure 1.2 Figure 4.4 Figure 1.7 98 C (1) (l) A detailed description of how any identified risk of harm to human health will be reduced, including (as a minimum) by means of early warnings, updates and the action to be taken during or immediately after a pollution incident to reduce the risk.
-Table 3 Section 5.4 98 C (1) (m) The nature of the objectives of any staff training program in relation to the plan.
-Section 4.5 98 C (1) (n) The dates on which the plan has been tested and the name of the person who carried out the test.
-Section 6 98 C (1) (o) The dates on which the plan is updated.
-Revision History (page i) 98 C (1) (p) The manner in which the plan is to be tested and maintained.
-Section 6 98 D (1) The plan is to be made readily available to an authorised office on request and be kept at the premises to which the relevant licence relates, to any person responsible for implementing the plan.
-Section 7 98 D (2) (a) The plan is to be made publicly available on a prominent position on a public website.
+Section/Clause Requirement Section in Plan 131 (1) (h) The contact details of each relevant authority referred to in section 148 of the Act.
+Section 4.3 Table 2 131 (1) (i) Details of the mechanisms for providing early warnings and regular updates to the owners and occupiers of the premises in the vicinity of the premises to which the licence relates or where the scheduled activity is carried on.
+Section 4.5 131 (1) (j) The arrangements for minimising the risk of harm to any persons who are on the premises or who are present where the scheduled activity is carried on.
+Section 3.2 131 (1) (k) A Detailed map (or set of maps) showing the location of the premises to which the licence relates, the surrounding area that is likely to be affected by a pollution incident, the location of potential pollutants on the premises and the location of any storm water drains on the premises.
+Figure 1.2 Figure 4.4 Figure 1.7 131 (1) (l) A detailed description of how any identified risk of harm to human health will be reduced, including (as a minimum) by means of early warnings, updates and the action to be taken during or immediately after a pollution incident to reduce the risk.
+Table 3 Section 5.4 131 (1) (m) The nature of the objectives of any staff training program in relation to the plan.
+Section 4.6 131 (1) (n) The dates on which the plan has been tested and the name of the person who carried out the test.
+Section 6 131 (1) (o) The dates on which the plan is updated.
+Revision History (page i) 131 (1) (p) The manner in which the plan is to be tested and maintained.
+Section 6 132 (1) The plan is to be made readily available to an authorised office on request and be kept at the premises to which the relevant licence relates, or where the relevant activity takes place, to any person responsible for implementing the plan.
+Section 7 132 (2) (a) The plan is to be made publicly available in the following manner within 14 days after it is prepared: in a prominent position on a publicly accessible website of the person who is required to prepare the plan.
 Section 7 PDM Website